wp-cli/handbook/common-issues.md

 The `wp core update` command is designed to work for WordPress 3.4 and above.
 To be able to update an older website to latest WordPress, you could try one of the following alternatives:

-1. **Fully-automated:** Run `wp core download --force` to download latest WordPress and replace it with your files (don't worry, `wp-config.php` will remain intact).
+1. **Fully-automated:** Run `wp core download --force` to download the latest WordPress and replace it with your files (don't worry, `wp-config.php` will remain intact).
 Then, run `wp core update-db` to update the database.
 Since the procedure isn't ideal, run once again `wp core download --force` and the new version should be available.
 2. **Semi-automated:** Run `wp core download --force` to download all files and replace them in your current installation, then navigate to `/wp-admin/` and run the database upgrade when prompted.